postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ##### **Linux installation**

    * Installation on Linux can vary between distributions.
 For installation on Ubuntu, first download and unzip the file.
 And then create a desktop file by name postman.desktop.
 You need to perform this as an extra step to link the app to the executable.
+Create the ```postman.desktop``` file in the following location:

-   To create a desktop file, follow as illustrated below:
+    <pre><code>cat  > ~/.local/share/applications/postman.desktop</code></pre> with the content below:

-   1. <pre><code>cat  > ~/.local/share/applications/postman.desktop
+     <pre><code>
       [Desktop Entry]<br>
       Encoding=UTF-8<br>
       Name=Postman<br>